stackitcloud/rag-template/infrastructure/CONTRIBUTING.md

 5. **Submit a Pull Request (PR)** :arrows_counterclockwise:: Once your changes are ready, submit a PR to our main repository.
 Fill out the PR template with a clear title and description, and we’ll review your changes as soon as possible.
 ## :clipboard: Guidelines

-- **Before creating a pull request**: :recycle:: Please run `black .`, as well as `flake8 .` in every package and ensure there are no complaints by these tools.
 - **Be Clear** :memo:: Please ensure that your code is well-documented, and your PR description explains the purpose of your changes.
 - **Follow Code Standards** :broom:: We aim to keep our codebase clean and consistent, so please follow established coding conventions.
 - **Respect Reviews** :pray:: We may ask for minor tweaks or clarifications during the review process.
 This helps us maintain a high standard for our project.

 ## :question: Need Help?